How to Keep Your Kids from Ruining your Park City Vacation

 Choose the Right Lodging

-Park City has a wide variety of condos and condo-hotels, which are perfect for keeping the kid bedrooms close, but not too close.
+Park City has a wide variety of condo-hotels,condos, and vacation home rentals which are perfect for keeping the kid bedrooms close, but not too close.
 Several condo-hotel options have pools and other amenities.
 Plus, most come with full kitchens, so you can stock up on basic snacks, fruit, breakfast, or sandwich fixins.

 Since condo units are mostly individually owned, you can’t usually check out the exact dimensions and bed configurations before you buy.
 Be warned, because most condos are owned by individuals, you might see the Jones’ family photo hanging on the wall which can be kind of charming!